Virtual Clinic Videos

 Fred walks you through a bit of

-history, then choosing to use, and picking, a layout design
+history, then choosing to use, and picking, a layout design pro.

-design issue; and mentions a couple of surprises along the
+mentions a couple of surprises along the way.
+You'll get a quick

-way.
-You'll get a quick look at Fred's railroad and hear about
+look at Fred's railroad and hear about the inevitable

-the inevitable "What-I'd-Do-Differently" list.
-And, there's a
+"What-I'd-Do-Differently" list.
+And, there's a short list of

-design-challenged that weren't around 10 years ago.
+weren't around 10 years ago.
+View Clinic

-Focus Stacking — Norm Reid
+Focus Stacking — Norm Reid &

-& Jeff Fleisher
+Jeff Fleisher

 Every